bitcoinj/bitcoinj.github.io/payment-protocol.md

 ##The payment protocol API in bitcoinj

-In 0.11 the payment protocol support in bitcoinj is limited.
-It supports everything needed for basic support in wallet apps for consuming payment requests.
-However, it does not support creating signed payment requests as a merchant would or storing them in the wallet for future reference i.e. storing receipts in the wallet is not supported.
+In 0.12 the payment protocol support in bitcoinj is limited.
+It supports everything needed for basic support in wallet apps for signing and consuming payment requests.
+However, it does not support storing them in the wallet for future reference.
 Nor does bitcoinj take advantage of the opportunity to submit multiple independent transactions to a recipient for merge avoidance purposes.

 Despite that, here's a demo of how we can use the new functionality.